diagrid-labs/dapr-on-scaleway/README.md

     ```bash
     Making the jump to hyperspace...
+    Note: To install Dapr using Helm, see here: https://docs.dapr.io/getting-started/install-dapr-kubernetes/#install-with-helm-advanced

     Container images will be pulled from Docker Hub
     Deploying the Dapr control plane to your cluster...
     Success!
 Dapr has been installed to namespace dapr-system.
 To verify, run `dapr status -k' in your terminal.